-For people who are traumatized by thinking back to math class, let’s take the example or learning a new instrument or a sport instead.
+For people who are traumatized by thinking back to math class, let’s take the example of learning a new instrument or a sport instead.
 Lifting weights, for instance.

-If you saw an add about a weightlifting coach who could turn you into an olympic level weightlifter within 6 months, would you believe it?
+If you saw an ad about a weightlifting coach who could turn you into an Olympic-level weightlifter within 6 months, would you believe it?
 Probably not.

-It’s just not realitic to make $5,000 a month or $10,000 a month right away when you first start out.
+It’s just not realistic to make $5,000 a month or $10,000 a month right away when you first start out.

 First, you have to actually learn the basics of what you’re doing.
-You have to learn basic technqiue – the squat, the front rack position, the pull of the weight off the floor.
-If you don’t start with basic technique, you’ll probably injure yourself in no time.
+You have to learn basic techniques – the squat, the front rack position, the pull of the weight off the floor.
+If you don’t start with basic techniques, you’ll probably injure yourself in no time.

-Next, you have to start investing some time and creating of your own some content.
+Next, you have to start investing some time and creating your own content.
 You have to perfect your technique under some load.